X-Ray Diffraction, frequently abbreviated as XRD, is a non-destructive test method used to analyze the structure of crystalline materials.

-The XRD technique, by way of the study of the crystal structure, can be used to identify the crystalline phases present in a material and thereby reveal chemical composition information.
+XRD analysis, by way of the study of the crystal structure, is used to identify the crystalline phases present in a material and thereby reveal chemical composition information.
 Identification of phases is achieved by comparison of the acquired data to that in reference databases.

 More from Element